+41 79 446 14 86 info@immofisc.ch

 2 The Federal Council sets the date of entry into force.

-Council of States, December 18, 2020 President: Alex Kuprecht
+Council of States, 18 December 2020 The President: Alex Kuprecht

 Expiration of the referendum deadline and entry into force

-1 The referendum deadline applying to this law expired on April 10, 2021 without having been used.[3]
+1 The referendum period applicable to this law expired on April 10, 2021 without having been used.[3]

 The Chancellor of the Confederation, Walter Thurnherr